What is an Emerging Industry?

 1. Lack of consumer awareness and consumer loyalty

-Many people do not have knowledge about new industries, so a lot of marketing is required to help potential consumers become familiar with the industry and be willing to purchase new products.
+A vast majority of people do not have awareness of emerging industries, so the companies involved have to invest in a lot of marketing to help potential consumers become familiar with the advantages of the new products or services.

 2. Lack of financing

-Investors are usually reluctant to invest in an industry that is not yet fully developed, as there are many financial risks associated with it.
-It is because investors will be investing in something that’s not been created yet, so they do not know if the new product will be successful or not.
+Investors may be reluctant to invest in an industry that is not yet fully developed, as there are larger financial risks associated with these companies..

 However, entrepreneurs are gaining access to a growing number of capital sources in recent years.
 For example, venture capital is a form of private equity financing that is popular for new businesses.
 Several exchange-traded funds (ETFs) are also established for the purpose of financially supporting emerging industries.